ao9000/sc4002_g24/README.md

 Back Translated: the rock is destined to be the new conan of the 21st century and that he will cause an even more sensation than arnold schwarzenegger jean claude van damme or steven segal
 ```

-- Combining the augmented dataset with the original dataset, we fine-tune the distil_roberta model to achieve an accuracy of 89% on the test set.
+- Combining the augmented dataset with the original dataset, we fine-tuned the distil_roberta model to achieve an accuracy of 89% on the test set.